-MISTRESS is presently without her rig, holed up in Welaka, FL waiting out hurricane season.
+MISTRESS is presently without her rig, holed up in Welaka, FL.
 She is under cover.

 Additional pictures can be found throughout this website including haul out pictures from May 2008.
 Go to MEMORY MONDAYS for a more thorough look at the rebuild.